FEC Slams Donald Trump Campaign With Huge, 265-Page List Of ‘Excessive, Prohibited, Impermissible’ Donations’

-The Federal Elections Commission on Friday put the Donald Trump presidential campaign on notice that it needs to quickly clean up its act when it comes to taking campaign donations, hitting the “Donald J. Trump For President” campaign — which is based at 725 Fifth Avenue in New York City, an address better known as Trump Tower — with a massive, 265-page document, readable online at FEC.gov, listing thousands of contributions the FEC calls “excessive, prohibited, and impermissible.”
+The Federal Elections Commission on Friday put the Donald Trump presidential campaign on notice that it needs to quickly clean up its act when it comes to taking campaign donations, hitting the “Donald J. Trump For President” campaign — which is based at 725 Fifth Ave. in New York City, an address better known as Trump Tower — with a massive, 265-page document, readable online at FEC.gov.
+The document lists thousands of contributions the FEC calls “excessive, prohibited, and impermissible.”

-The list consists mainly of dozens of names of individuals who donated to Trump repeatedly, to the point where, according to the FEC letter, their total donation exceeded the maximum permitted amount by any one person per election cycle, which is $2,800.
+The list mainly consists of dozens of names of individuals who donated to Trump repeatedly to the point where, according to the FEC letter, their total donation exceeded the maximum permitted amount by any one person per election cycle, which is $2,800.
 Listed in alphabetical order, the letter starts by listing 65 donations of $50 each made by “Addison, Walter,” since 2017 — a total of $3,250 donated to Trump for his 2020 presidential campaign.
-But that one individual attempted 14 further donations for a total of 76, but those were returned for reasons not clear from the FEC document.
-The example of Addison is only one of numerous excessive, multiple donors to the Trump campaign.
+That same individual attempted 14 further donations for a total of 76, but those were returned for reasons not made clear in the FEC document.
+The example of Addison is only one of numerous repeat donors to the Trump campaign.

 The FEC letter gives Trump until September 12 to respond and offer explanations for the excessive contributions, after which the FEC threatens “an audit or enforcement action” against the campaign.

-Donations to Trump, or to any candidate running for federal office, are public record, and may be accessed online by any member of the public through the Federal Election Commission online database.
+Donations to Trump, or to any candidate running for federal office, are public record and may be accessed online by any member of the public through the Federal Election Commission online database.
 Names, amounts of each contribution, and the donor’s place of employment are all legally available to anyone.

-But the FEC Trump campaign letter comes just four days after Trump and other Republicans reacted with outrage when Texas congressional rep Joaquin Castro posted the names of Trump donors residing in his San Antonio district via Twitter.
+But the FEC Trump campaign letter comes just four days after Trump and other Republicans reacted with outrage when Texas congressional Rep. Joaquin Castro posted the names of Trump donors residing in his San Antonio district via Twitter.

 In the tweet, Castro included information available from the public FEC database that showed names and employers of 44 San Antonio residents who maxed out their donations to Trump at the $2,800 level.
-But the top Republican in the House, California rep Kevin McCarthy, on his own Twitter feed, immediately accused Castro of “targeting and harassing Americans because of their political beliefs.
+On his own Twitter feed, the top Republican in the House, California Rep. Kevin McCarthy, immediately accused Castro of “targeting and harassing Americans because of their political beliefs.”

-But Castro replied via Twitter that he had tweeted only public information, and that he had not “targeted or harassed” any donor.
+Castro replied via Twitter that he had tweeted public information and that he had not “targeted or harassed” any donor.

-Instead, Castro said, he was highlighting the fact that the Trump campaign had used thousands of dollars in donor money to pay for Facebook ads that, as The Inquisitr has reported, describe Hispanic immigrants as an “invasion” of the United States.
+Instead, Castro said he was highlighting the fact that the Trump campaign had used thousands of dollars in donor money to pay for Facebook ads that, as The Inquisitr has previously reported, describe Hispanic immigrants as an “invasion” of the United States.

 “Donald Trump has put a target on the back of millions,” Castro wrote in a subsequent Twitter post.
 “How about I stop mentioning Trump’s public campaign donors and he stops using their money for ads that fuel hate?”